📁 last Posts

 Depth Scanner for Parallax Effects

-The integrated Depth Scanner module is another massive win.
+The integrated depth scanner module is another massive win.
 It can estimate a complex 3D Z-depth map from a standard 2D masked object.
 This allows you to fake intricate parallax effects or introduce "virtual" camera movement into flat, generative artwork.
 For cinematic title sequences, it is a total, unmitigated game changer.

 A professional video editing interface showing a complex mask around a person with flowing hair.
 High-end UI design, soft gradients, isometric perspective, clean and technical.